 My daughter, who is a qualified Early Childhood Teacher, had two options to gain her qualification.
 She could go to university for three years and, other than practicum (where she would be placed in an early childhood centre for short periods of time), she would come out with her teaching diploma but limited experience.

 Her second option, which is the one she took, was to go through Te Rito Maioha (Early Childhood NZ), where she worked in a daycare centre three days per week (where she was paid), spent a day in the classroom, and a day studying.
 She completed her teaching diploma within the three years and came out of that with three years’ practical experience too.
 She chose to stay at the daycare centre she had trained at during the latter part of her study and went on to manage one half of the centre.

-My son is a qualified Skipper.
-He spent 18 months on fishing boats, which was a hard slog, but came out with his Skippers ticket.
-He recently spent two years skippering tourist boats up and down the Yarra River in Melbourne and for the last three years has run Darryl’s Dinner Cruises up in Paihia.
+My son, meanwhile, is a qualified Skipper.
+He spent 18 months on fishing boats, which was a hard slog, but came out with his Skipper’s ticket.
+He recently spent two years skippering tourist boats up and down the Yarra River in Melbourne, and for the last three years has run Darryl’s Dinner Cruises up in Paihia.
 It’s a pretty idyllic lifestyle.
 The interesting thing with him is that although he is bright, he didn’t really enjoy school.
-Now he happily goes back to gain extra qualifications including an Engineering Ticket to complement his Skipper’s Qualification.
-He is also upskilling himself in other areas towards his current goal to become a Life Coach.
+Now he happily goes back to gain extra qualifications, including an Engineering ticket, to complement his Skipper’s qualification, as well as upskilling himself in other areas to reach new goals.

 It’s true that young people’s interests will change as they grow, but the great thing is that there are now so many opportunities for learning (even concurrently with full-time work), and there are more different types of jobs than ever before.
 As their passions change, there is now the option to study, upskill and follow a different path as they progress through life.